wmorgan/dcos-docs/1.8/administration/installing/custom/add-a-node.md

 *   The archived DC/OS installer file (`dcos-install.tar`) from your [installation](/docs/1.8/administration/installing/custom/gui/#backup).
 *   Available agent nodes that satisfy the [system requirements](/docs/1.8/administration/installing/custom/system-requirements/).
 *   The CLI JSON processor [jq](https://github.com/stedolan/jq/wiki/Installation).
+*   SSH installed and configured.
+This is required for accessing nodes in the DC/OS cluster.

 ### Install DC/OS agent nodes
 Copy the archived DC/OS installer file (`dcos-install.tar`) to the agent node.
 This archive is created during the GUI or CLI [installation](/docs/1.8/administration/installing/custom/gui/#backup) method.